🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The TRIN measures the spread or gap between supply and demand in the markets.
 The Tick Index or Tick Indicator shows the number of stocks trading on an uptick minus the number of stocks trading on a downtick.
 This trend indicator measures all of the stocks that trade on an exchange such as the New York Stock Exchange (NYSE) or Nasdaq.

-Unlike Arms Index or TRIN, the Tick indicator does not factor in volumes.
+Unlike the Arms Index or TRIN, the Tick indicator does not factor in trading volume.
 Instead, Tick index aims to pinpoint extreme buying or extreme selling on an intraday basis.

-The TRIN has both good points and bad points when used as an investment decision-making tool.
+The TRIN has pros and cons when used as a decision-making tool.
 No technical analysis indicator can yield precise answers when determining the best time to buy or sell.

 The Arms Index or TRIN closely analyzes trends between advancing and declining assets.
 By comparing net advances to volume, it provides a picture of price movements.
 Volume can be a useful indicator in itself, as higher volumes can suggest more significant shifts in stock pricing.